10 simple ways to start eating healthy

 7. Drink way more water

 It is so important to stay well-hydrated, it will help your body function properly and it also helps make sure you don’t overeat.
 Sometimes you may feel hungry when, in fact, you’re actually just thirsty.
-This is a way of tuning into your body’s needs so make it a habit to sip on clean water to make sure you drink at least 2-3 litres during a day.
-This will cleanse your body and support your overall health!
+This is a way of tuning into your body’s needs so make it a habit to sip on clean water to make sure you drink at least 2-3 liters during a day.
+This will cleanse your body and support your overall health.